osrf/gazebo_tutorials/gravity_compensation/tutorial.md

 6. Exit the model editor, saving the model when prompted.

-7. Select the model and enter the joint controller parameters again..
+7. Select the model and enter the joint controller parameters again.

 8. Unpause the simulation.